di-feb/ComputationalGeometry/ReadMe.md

 ## **Exercise 3: Voronoi Diagram & Delaunay Triangulation**

 We explored the relationship between **Voronoi Diagrams** and **Delaunay Triangulations** using `scipy.spatial`.
+- A **Voronoi diagram** partitions the plane into regions, where each region corresponds to the area closest to a given point.
+- A **Delaunay triangulation** is a triangulation of the points such that no point is inside the circumcircle of any triangle.

 #### **How to Run:**